panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

 [Open the demo](https://codesandbox.io/s/react-usestate-state-update-functional-dhesq), then click *On/off* button.
-The bulb light switches on every clicks.
+The bulb light switches on every click.

 `setIsOn(isOn => !isOn)` updates the state using a function.